ChristianHesels/terraform-s3-cloudfront-website/Readme.md

 Afterwards this identity provider needs a policy and a role.
 This can be done by using the iam Configuration as a module.

+Add the created AWS Role as AWS_ROLE Variable to Github Actions.

 The Github Workflow could look like this:

 ```yaml